 Can I receive Tobradex if I am pregnant or breastfeeding?The effects of Tobradex during pregnancy and breastfeeding are unknown.
 Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-How should I store Tobradex?Store at room temperature or in the refrigerator.
-Do not freeze and keep away from heat.
+How should I store Tobradex?Store at room temperature.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.